-- 4. Of the sixteen detainees awaiting the commencement of their trials, the Prosecutor intends to transfer five to national jurisdictions.
-The remaining eleven detainees will have their cases heard when the Tribunal's capacity so allows (see paras.
-13-15 and 30). - 5.
-Fourteen indictees are still at large.
-The Prosecutor intends to transfer four of these cases to national jurisdictions for trial (see para.
-31).
-Some of these accused may be dead, whereas others may never be found.
-The actual number of these persons brought to trial at the ICTR may therefore be less than ten.
+- 4. Of the seventeen detainees awaiting the commencement of their trials, fourteen had been indicted before 2005 and the remaining three have recently been indicted and arrested.
+From this group of fourteen detainees, the Prosecutor intends to request the transfer of five persons to national jurisdictions for trial.
+The remaining twelve detainees will have their cases heard when the Tribunal's capacity so allows (see III and para.
+33). - 5.
+There are nineteen indicted persons at large, fourteen of whom were indicted prior to 2005.
+From this group of fourteen accused, the Prosecutor intends to transfer the cases of four persons to national jurisdictions for trial (see para.
+34).
+The cases of the five newly indicted persons at large and the three recently arrested detainees make up the group of eight cases in which indictments have been confirmed since the Completion Strategy of May 2005.
+The Prosecutor has identified four of these eight cases for transfer to national jurisdictions for trial (see para.
+36). - 6.
+Some of the accused at large mentioned above may be dead, whereas others may never be arrested.
+Consequently, the actual number of persons brought to trial at the ICTR may therefore be less than fourteen.
 As part of the Completion Strategy, the Prosecutor has formulated a more aggressive programme for tracking and apprehension of fugitives.
-The Tracking Team Section within the Investigation Division is being re-organised and strengthened.
-The Prosecutor has also visited a number of Member States of the United Nations with a view to securing their political support and cooperation for the arrest and transfer of fugitives. - 6.
-Following investigation of sixteen suspects at large, the files of eight persons have been closed because of insufficient evidence.
-The Prosecutor is submitting eight new indictments, involving the remaining eight suspects, for confirmation, some four months ahead of schedule (see para.
-32). - 7.
+The Tracking Team Section within the Investigation Division has been re-organised and strengthened.
+The Prosecutor has also visited a number of Member States of the United Nations with a view to securing their political support and cooperation for the arrest and transfer of fugitives. - 7.
 The Prosecutor considers that approximately forty suspects could be tried in national jurisdictions.
-He is currently engaged in discussions with some States for this purpose and has already transferred fifteen cases to Rwanda.
+He is currently engaged in discussions with some States for this purpose and has already transferred thirty case files to Rwanda and one case file to Belgium.
 In the event that it is not possible to transfer some of these cases to national jurisdictions, the Prosecutor will return to the Security Council with alternative proposals (see VI). - 8.
 Security Council resolution 1503 (2003) provides that all work of the ICTR and the International Criminal Tribunal for the Former Yugoslavia (ICTY) shall be completed by 2010.
 It is difficult at this stage to indicate a completion strategy for the ICTR Appeals Chamber, as it is linked to the ICTY completion strategy.
 It is recalled, however, that all ICTR judgements except two have been appealed.
-At present, six judgements involving ten accused are on appeal (Niyitegeka, the Media case, Kamuhanda, the Cyangugu case, Gacumbitsi and Ndindabahizi).
-It is anticipated that the Appeals Chamber's already heavy workload will in all likelihood continue to increase.
-It should also be noted that appeals are normally lodged by both (in multi-accused cases all) parties.
+At present, five judgments involving nine persons are on appeal and one judgement involving a single person is on review (Niyitegeka, the Media case, the Cyangugu case, Gacumbitsi, Ndindabahizi and Muhimana).
+It is anticipated that the Appeals Chamber's already heavy workload will, in all likelihood, continue to increase.
+It has been observed from past experiences, that appeals are normally lodged by both (in multi-accused cases all) parties.
 Therefore, the real number of appeals is much higher than the number of judgements on appeal.
 As the work load of the Trial Chambers decrease, the focus will shift to the Appeal Chamber where a drastic increase in work is anticipated.
 This increase is further compounded by the fact that the Appeals Chambers considers ICTY appeals as well.
 There will, at some stage, be a need to increase the number of judges at the Appeals Chamber if there are to be any reasonable prospects of completing the appeals by 2010.
 This will require an amendment of the Statute.